 - 10.3.
 If it should occur that an OLC is not being met or a procedure cannot be followed, then this should be reported and the causes should be analysed.
-Based on the analysis, appropriate remedial actions should be taken to prevent reoccurrence.
-This may lead to the modification of an OLC or procedure in accordance with established procedures which allow for changes to be made in a controlled manner.
+This may lead to the modification of an OLC or procedure in accordance with established procedures which allow for changes to be made in a controlled manner and approved, as required by the regulatory body.
 Results of routine or commissioning tests also necessitate analysis and consideration of the need for modifications to the OLCs and/or the OPs. - 10.4.
-Configuration management should be used when modifying OLCs or OPs to ensure that other documents remain consistent with the modified OLCs and OPs.
-In particular, there should be a mechanism to track from the safety analysis through the OLCs to the implementing procedures, in order to aid configuration control and to avoid the accidental deletion or retention of an OLC or its accidental application. - 10.5.
+Methods of configuration management should be used when modifying OLCs or OPs to ensure that other documents remain consistent with the modified OLCs and OPs.
+In particular, there should be a mechanism to track from the safety analysis through the OLCs to the implementing procedures, in order to aid configuration control and to avoid the accidental deletion or retention of an OLC or its accidental application.
+See also IAEA Safety Guide No. 50-SG-Q2 on Quality Assurance [6]. - 10.5.
 There should be limits and conditions on staff numbers, notably in the control room (Appendix I).
 The OPs should be designed to be used by the staff available, in terms of both numbers and qualifications.
 The OPs should make clear who is responsible for their implementation.
 Where there is a need for oral communication, this should be conducted in accordance with approved protocols. - 10.6.
-Records of plant operation and demonstrations of compliance with OLCs and OPs should be made and stored.
+Records of plant operation and demonstrations of compliance with OLCs and OPs should be made and stored in accordance with IAEA Safety Guide No. 50-SG-Q3 on quality assurance [6].
 Reports of non-compliance should be investigated to ensure that corrective action is implemented and to help prevent such non-compliance in future.
-Typical documents and records relating are as follows: - (a) Operational records covering periods at each power level, including shutdown; - (b) Records of the surveillance programme; - (c) Records of the fuel inventory (new and used), fuel transfers, histories of fuel burnup and core verification; - (d) Records of releases of gaseous and liquid radioactive materials to the environment, and of solid and liquid radioactive wastes accumulated at the site; - (e) Records of pressure cycles and temperature cycles for the components of the system for primary heat transport; - (f) Records of reviews of modifications made to OPs or plant equipment that were related to OLCs, or of the reviews of the modifications made to the OLCs; - (g) Records of audits, their findings and corrective actions; - (h) Reports of deviations from OLCs or procedures; - (i) Reports of human errors or component failures in the safety systems that affected compliance with the OLCs; - (j) Special or temporary operating instructions for deviations from normal operation, abnormal occurrences and experimental requirements;
+Typical documents and records relating to this Safety Guide are as follows: - (a) Operational records covering periods at each power level, including shutdown; - (b) Records of the surveillance programme; - (c) Records of the fuel inventory (new and used), fuel transfers, histories of fuel burnup and core verification; - (d) Records of releases of gaseous and liquid radioactive materials to the environment, and of solid and liquid radioactive wastes accumulated on the site; - (e) Records of pressure cycles and temperature cycles for the components of the system for primary heat transport; - (f) Records of reviews of modifications made to OPs or plant equipment that were related to OLCs, or of the reviews of the modifications made to the OLCs; - (g) Records of audits, their findings and corrective actions;

-- (k) Administrative procedures for the production and authorization of OPs, including special and temporary OPs. - 10.7.
+- (h) Reports of deviations from OLCs or procedures; - (i) Reports of human errors or component failures in the safety systems that affected compliance with the OLCs; - (j) Special or temporary operating instructions for deviations from normal operation, abnormal occurrences and experimental requirements; - (k) Administrative procedures for the production and authorization of OPs, including special and temporary OPs.

+10.7.
 Specific consideration should be given to configuring the documentation referred to in para.
-10.6 so that the records relevant to the decommissioning stage should be readily identified and retrieved when necessary.
+10.6 so that the records relevant to the decommissioning stage may be readily identified and retrieved when necessary.
 For guidance on decommissioning, see Ref.
-Decommissioning of Nuclear Power Plants, Research Reactors and OtherNuclear Fuel Cycle Facilities Safety Standards Series No. SSG-47 [7].
+[7].
+See also IAEA Safety Guide No. 50-SG-Q14 on quality assurance [6].